top of page

 • 3 min read

 Getting a child to wear their glasses consistently can be a real challenge for many parents.
-Whether it's due to discomfort, self-consciousness, or simply forgetfulness, children often resist wearing their glasses—despite the fact that clear vision is essential for learning, development, and confidence.
+Whether it's due to discomfort, self-consciousness, or simply forgetfulness, children often resist wearing their glasses.
+This is despite the fact that clear vision is essential for learning, development, and confidence.

 As eye care professionals, we understand both the medical and emotional sides of this issue.
-We’ll share expert-backed tips to help parents make glasses-wearing a positive habit for kids, along with some important reminders on why consistent wear is crucial for eye health.
+We’ll share expert-backed tips to help parents make glasses-wearing a positive habit for kids.
+We will also highlight why consistent wear is crucial for eye health.

 Why It’s Important for Kids to Wear Their Glasses